Earth-Kind Toys: A Simple How-To

 Irish toy libraries

 ...that we know of - please let us know of others to add!

 - Pink = anyone can use (and many of these post nationwide)

 - Blue = Only available when you're referred by an Occupational Therapist for a child with special needs

 - Soft toys are welcomed by some dogs' shelters.
-Failing that, recycle them as textiles - put into a textile bank, or give in a bag marked "for textile recycling" to a charity shop that sells textiles to a recycling company (ask first if they do this).
+Failing that, recycle them as textiles - put into a textile bank, or give in a bag marked "for textile recycling" to a charity shop that sells textiles to a recycling company (ask first if they do).
 See MyWaste.ie guidance here.

 - Electrical toys: recycle the batteries (MyWaste.ie guidance here), recycle the battery pack as electrical waste (MyWaste.ie guidance here), and the rest of the toy as a soft or hard-plastic toy, as relevant.